 Some clients prefer a private service rather than legal aid, as explained in the article below.
 We always provide a very good service to all our clients.
-There are without a doubt advantages of having a private service.
+There are without doubt advantages of having a private service.
+We can provide more senior lawyers if required.
 Please see the article below:

 In private cases, what ID do I need to proceed?

 We require your – name, address, DOB, National Insurance number, ethnicity, marital status, disability (if any), telephone number and email address along with a form of Photo ID, bank statement, and utility bill not older than 3 months to verify source of income for you or the person paying your costs.

 Do I qualify for legal aid at court?